CartoDB/Windshaft-cartodb/docs/named_maps.md

   This allows you to control who is able to see the map based on an auth token, and create a secure Named Map with password-protection.

 - **template map**
   The template map is static and may contain placeholders, enabling you to modify your maps appearance by using variables.
 Templates maps are persistent with no preset expiration.
-They can only be created, or deleted, by a Carto user with a valid API KEY (See [auth argument](#arguments)).
+They can only be created, or deleted, by a CARTO user with a valid API KEY (See [auth argument](#arguments)).

   Uploading a MapConfig creates a Named Map.
 MapConfigs are uploaded to the server by sending the server a "template".json file, which contain the [MapConfig specifications](http://docs.carto.com/carto-engine/maps-api/mapconfig/).